vodolaz095/hunt/examples/serverConfigsExamples/README.md

 of limited user account.
-This is more save, than running hunt.js applications as root user, but it prevents us from listening on ports with numbers greater than 1000 - because on Linux only root user can run applications that listens on standart ports of 80 and 443.
+This is more save, than running hunt.js applications as root user, but it prevents us from listening on ports with numbers greater than 1000 - because on Linux only root user can run applications that listens on standard ports of 80 and 443.

-We asume you have Linux machine.
+We assume you have Linux machine.

 pound.cfg
 ==================================